harapi37/harapi37.github.io/how_to/index.md

 var quote = response.quotes[rand]
 ```

-And to get a _specific_ entry just simply go for a number that you choose:
+To get a _specific_ entry just simply go for a number, that you choose:
 ```
 const response = await httpGet();
 var num = 6